 Its Food AI API (Application Programme Interface) is connected to a vast food database and has been trained on thousands of cuisines from different regions.
 Additionally, Calvry has an AI-based OCR feature (optical character recognition) that scans food items in any menu and helps the user identify the cuisine and nutrition value before ordering the food.

 One of the most prominent startups from Punjab, CampusDunia is making college and online admissions processes faster and easier for the students.
 The startup aims to be the one-stop solution for all queries related to every aspect such as campus establishment, courses available, placements and more.
 It further offers instant study loan with no-cost EMI options and payback later options.

 It provides all the information that a student may require of any institute from fees to the courses available to admission updates, hostels, placements and more.
-Launched in 2014 by Sahil Chalana, it also gives the students the benefit of having a personal admission guide, which helps them choose the best campus and career option.
+A product of Entritt Solutions, launched in 2018 and led by Manik Soodan, CampusDunia also gives the students the benefit of having a personal admission guide, which helps them choose the best campus and career option.

 Founded in 2014, by two college batchmates Prateek Kapoor and Saurabh Gupta, WonderSkool focusses on creating awareness of the many career choices available for the students in India.
 It helps the students decide their career path by assisting them with insights into various fields and options to choose from.
 Based on individual liking, interest and aptitude, this startup helps students plan their further studies.
 Additionally, the startup also has a programme known as CAPs (Career Awareness Programme) which it claims to be running in over 50 schools in India.